TierZoo: History

 Lacey attended the University of Wisconsin–Madison, where he studied microbiology.
 He graduated in 2017 and shortly thereafter launched TierZoo on July 1.
 Lacey initially ran TierZoo as a side project while working as a food scientist for about a year before fully committing to TierZoo due to the channel's early success.

 In April 2018, Kotaku covered TierZoos "Earth's Worst Balance Patch" video which discussed dinosaurs and their extinction.
 Later that year, Lacey and many other science and education YouTube creators attended ThinkerCon in Alabama.
 In 2019, Lacey was featured in a PBS Eons video titled "Why Male Mammoths Lost the Game".
 The following year, he narrated an episode of Did You Know Gaming?.
 In October 2021, Lacey participated in the Team Seas fundraiser organized by MrBeast and Mark Rober.

 Despite finding success with his pivot to full-time content creation, Lacey was denied the ability to rent an apartment as the landlord did not see his TierZoo venture as legitimate.
-However, his online success with TierZoo allowed him to have a sponsorship deal with the Karat, a fintech credit card company, which issues credit cards exclusive to content creators.
+However, his online success with TierZoo allowed him to have a sponsorship deal with Karat, a fintech credit card company, which issues credit cards exclusive to content creators.

 TierZoo won the Streamy Award in the "Learning and Education" category in 2023.